websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/jivochat.md

 1. Click on *Installation*.

-    Copy the selected portion of the snippet.
-In the screenshot below, the portion that is higlighted is the Account ID.
+    In the screenshot below, the portion that is highlighted will be used as the Liferay Chat Provider Account ID.
+Select and copy this portion and use it as the Chat Provider Account ID to [enable automated live chat integration](./enabling-automated-live-chat-systems.md) with your Liferay instance.

     ![Installation](./jivochat/images/03.png)

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.